Preparing for labor means more than packing your bag. Follow these steps and you’ll have a little peace of mind before you get to the hospital.

 It’s normal to feel anxious as your baby’s birth approaches.
 Give yourself some peace of mind by packing your bag ahead of time.
 You can do this three to four weeks before your estimated delivery date.
 Here is a list of things to remember:

 Breast pumps are covered under the Preventive Care Benefits provision of the Affordable Care Act.
 It states that health plans must cover one breast pump per pregnancy with no cost sharing for female members.
-This means there is no cost to UK employees covered by a UK health plan.
 If your insurance is through

 another carrier, please contact them and see how they are providing this benefit.